codergeek121/custom_elements-rails/README.md

     └── index.js
 ```

-You can now add the `<app-hello>` custom element in your HTML.
-No build step needed.
+The `<app-hello>` custom element can be used in the views now.

+You can generate a new custom element with `rails g custom_element abc`.

 ## How it works

-`eagerDefineCustomElementsFrom` will parse the JSON-importmap rendered by the `importmap-rails` gem.
+The setup will add a JS function call `eagerDefineCustomElementsFrom` that parses the importmap rendered by the `importmap-rails` gem.
-It registers custom elements with `customElements.define(...)` in the browser's registry based on the filename automatically.
+It registers custom elements with `customElements.define(...)` in the browser's registry based on the filenames in the `custom_elements` folder automatically.

 ```
-custom_elements/hello_element.js // will register <app-hello>
+custom_elements/hello_element.js // will register <app-hello> automatically
 ```

 Your `*_element.js` files have to `export default` custom elements for this to work properly.